dpenning/UKY-Solar-Car-Battery-Telemetry/README.md

 What should i work on?
 ----------------------
-Check out the issues page
+Check out the (https://github.com/dpenning/UKY-Solar-Car-Battery-Telemetry/issues?state=open "issues") page

 What if I dont know enough to work on something?
 ------------------------------------------------